PietroCiaccio/ExchangeMigration/USAGE.md

 > 20190502105337958 MIGUSER1 Source is primary.
 Target to be mail enabled [AR]
 > 20190502105337990 MIGUSER1 Ready

 The below example takes things further.
 We are now instructing the mode to *prepare* rather than *logonly*.
-You can see a number of actions we taken on both the source and target objects.
+You can see a number of actions are taken on both the source and target objects.
 There were also some warnings where an action couldn't be completed because a target object did not exist yet.
 It did complete successfully however.

 > PS C:\> Start-EMProcessMailbox -Samaccountname miguser1 -Mode Prepare
 > 20190502112256485 MIGUSER1 MIGRATE mailbox